-- 28.3.1.7 Except as provided for in Policy 28.3.1.6, restrict activities where the natural hazard risk is intolerable to people and the community (Policy 28.3.1.2). - 28.3.1.8 Ensure assets and infrastructure are constructed and located to avoid or mitigate: - a. the potential for natural hazard risk to human life to be exacerbated; and - b. the potential risk of damage to property and infrastructural networks from natural hazards to the extent practicable, including consideration of the functional needs of regionally significant infrastructure. - 28.3.1.9 Where a natural hazard has been identified, but the natural hazard risk to people and communities is unknown, but potentially significant, apply a precautionary approach. - 28.3.1.10 Enable Otago Regional Council and the Council exercising their statutory powers to undertake physical works for the purposes of natural hazard risk mitigation while recognising the need to mitigate potential adverse effects that may result from those works. - 28.3.1.11 Promote the use of natural features, buffers and appropriate risk management approaches in preference to hard engineering solutions in mitigating natural hazard risk.
+- 28.3.1.7 Except as provided for in Policy 28.3.1.6, restrict activities where the natural hazard risk is intolerable to people and the community (Policy 28.3.1.2). - 28.3.1.81 Ensure assets and or infrastructure are constructed and located so as to avoid or mitigate: - a. the potential for natural hazard risk to human life to be exacerbated; and - b. the potential risk of damage to property and infrastructural networks from natural hazards to the extent practicable, including consideration of the functional needs locational, technical and operational requirements of regionally significant infrastructure. - 28.3.1.9 Where a natural hazard has been identified, but the natural hazard risk to people and communities is unknown, but potentially significant, apply a precautionary approach. - 28.3.1.2 Restrict the establishment of activities which significantly increase natural hazard-risk, including where they will have an intolerable impact upon the community and built environment. - 28.3.1.104 Enable Otago Regional Council and the Council exercising their statutory powers to undertake-permanent physical works for the purposes of natural hazard risk mitigation while recognising the need to mitigate potential adverse effects that may result from those works - 28.3.1.11 2.4 Where practicable, pPromote the use of natural features, buffers and appropriate risk management approaches in preference to hard engineering solutions in mitigating natural hazard risk.

-28.3.2 Objective - The community's awareness and understanding of the natural hazard risk in the District is continually enhanced.
+28.3.23 Objective - The community's awareness and understanding of the natural hazard risk in the District is continually enhanced.